Mira Road: Geography

 Mira Road is located on the northern portion of Salsette Island and at the northern part of the Konkan region.
 Mira Road, along with Bhayandar comes which is under the jurisdiction of Mira Bhayandar Municipal Corporation.
 The entire Mira-Bhayandar region lies just outside the Mumbai Suburban district and officially belongs to Thane district, despite being closer to the island of Mumbai.
 The Mira-Bhayandar region comprises an area of 79 km^{2}.
 A marshy creek divides Mumbai and Mira Road.
 The western part of the city is completely made up of barren lands, where salt pans were situated in the past.
 In the north lies Vasai Creek, to the east the Sanjay Gandhi National Park and the Uttan coast, to the west.
 It mainly is of Deccan lava terrain and consists of waterlogged and marshy areas.
 The climate experienced here is a tropical, wet and dry climate.

 Transport

 Power from Tata Power and Reliance Energy, MTNL telecom services and BEST bus services which are normally provided to the city, are provided to this region too, which has been instrumental in the increase in its population, unlike Vasai and Virar.

+Red Line (Mumbai Metro) and Western line (Mumbai Suburban Railway) and BEST provide mainstay of the transport services in Mira Road.